tedneward/Azgaarnoth/Classes/index.md

 The core list of classes available:

 ## [Artificer](Artificer)
-The Artificer is a masters of invention, using ingenuity and magic to unlock extraordinary capabilities in objects.
+The artificer is a masters of invention, using ingenuity and magic to unlock extraordinary capabilities in objects.
 They see magic as a complex system waiting to be decoded and then harnessed in their spells and inventions.

 ## [Barbarian](Barbarian)